csutorasr/texty/README.md

 # texty
 Fully customizable WYSIWYG html editor with custom tags.
+The library does not use the browsers build-in functions to edit the html code, so everything can be customized.
+If you are in favor of HTML5 `STRONG` element you do not have to use build-in `B` element of the browser.

 It's using [rangy](https://github.com/timdown/rangy) for selection handling and class allpier as helper function.

 JQuery and angular adapters are coming soon.
 It is going to available on npm soon.

 # Example